-Additionally, Purina Pro Plan Veterinary Diets Dm Dietetic Management also contains as top ingredients soy protein isolate, corn gluten meal and soy flour.
+Additionally, Purina Pro Plan Veterinary Diets DM Dietetic Management also contains as top ingredients soy protein isolate.
 These types of ingredients are typically used as bulk-adding fillers and are not required in your cat's diet.
-However, they are sometimes used to help maintain the kibble shape in dry foods.

-Allergen alert: This product contains fish oil, corn gluten meal, corn starch, soy protein isolate and soy flour which may be problematic for cats who suffer from seafood, corn or soy food allergies.
+Allergen alert: This product contains salmon, soy protein isolate and meat by-products which may be problematic for cats who suffer from seafood, soy or meat by-products food allergies.

-Compared to the other 3126 cat foods in our database, Purina Pro Plan Veterinary Diets Dm Dietetic Management has:
+Compared to the other 2866 cat foods in our database, Purina Pro Plan Veterinary Diets DM Dietetic Management has:

-Using the calculations provided by the AAFCO, Purina Pro Plan Veterinary Diets Dm Dietetic Management has approximately 346 calories per 100g (98 calories/ounce), which is compared to the average of the other dry cat foods in the CatFoodDB.
+Using the calculations provided by the AAFCO, Purina Pro Plan Veterinary Diets DM Dietetic Management has approximately 82 calories per 100g (23 calories/ounce), which is compared to the average of the other wet cat foods in the CatFoodDB.